tomasmcguinness/dotnet-passbook/README.md

 /Pass/EventTicket will generate an event based Pass (not fully functional).
 /Pass/BoardingPass will generate simple baording card.

-These passes are functional and can be saved Passbook.
+These passes are functional and can be saved in iOS Passbook.

 ##NuGet